HomeHistorical IQ Tests › Whipple's Manual of Mental and Physical Tests

 The Whipple Manual was the standard American psychological-testing textbook from 1910 to 1925.
 It was used to train the first generation of professional psychometricians and was the basis for many of the items that ended up in the Army Alpha.
 Every test that we have built a separate page for (Cattell 1890, Galton 1884, Knox Cube, Healy, etc.) is also described in the Whipple Manual.

-About this interactive version: The Whipple Manual is a reference compendium - it does not provide a single test but rather describes ~50 individual tests.
+Copyright note: The Whipple Manual is a reference compendium - it does not provide a single test but rather describes ~50 individual tests.
 We have built separate pages for the major ones (Cattell, Galton, Knox, Healy, Wundt) that are described in detail in Whipple.
 For the full compendium and many lesser-known tests, see the Archive.org volumes directly.

 The 5 subtests